 While there are several plumbing renovations to choose from, we're going to walk you through five changes that'll make your home more eco-friendly.

-Keep reading for cost-effective ways to add green plumbing into your house.
+Keep reading for cost-effective ways to add green plumbing to your house.

 1. Eco-Friendly Showerhead

 Showering wastes a lot of water.
-In fact, it accounts for 1.2 trillion gallons per year and is the cause for such high water bills.
-Showers are the preferred way of washing for Americans and there are ways to still enjoy them without wasting water.
+In fact, it accounts for 1.2 trillion gallons per year and is the cause of such high water bills.
+Showers are the preferred way of washing for Canadians, and there are ways to still enjoy them without wasting water.

 By replacing current showerheads with environmentally friendly ones, you can shower for the same amount of time and save roughly fifty-five percent in water.

 2. Upgrade Your Pipes

 You can certainly fully replace your pipes if necessary, but you don't always need to take this measure during renovations.
 As an alternative, pipe insulators can be added to help in reducing heat loss.
 As a result, your home will use less energy and decrease your monthly bill.

 3. Green Faucets

 We often don't think about it, but our sink habits are extremely wasteful.
 From running the water while brushing our teeth to walking away from the sink while the water heats, it's all adds up to damage the environment and increase monthly payments.